Aditesvarar Temple, Peravur

-Aditesvarar Temple is a Siva temple in Peravur in Mayiladuthurai district in Tamil Nadu (India).
+Aditesvarar Temple is a Siva temple in Peravur located near Thiruvavaduthurai village in Mayiladuthurai district in Tamil Nadu (India).

 Vaippu Sthalam

 It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Appar.

 Presiding deity

 The presiding deity is Aditesvarar.
 The Goddess is known as Gnanambikai.

 Speciality

 This was built by Aditya Chola and is known as Aditesvaram.
 Shrines of Vinayaka, Subramania, Gajalakshmi, and Chandikesvarar are found.